 Public Historian …

-LaNesha is a skilled public historian.
-She was Senior Vice President of Education & Exhibitions at the Charles H. Wright Museum of African American History in Detroit where she led its largest department.
-LaNesha is Immediate Past National President of the Board of Directors of the Association of African American Museums (AAAM), only the sixth woman in history to serve in this position.
-She is a member of the International Council of Museums (ICOM).
-Additionally, she previously served two terms on the National Executive Council of the Association for the Study of African American Life and History (ASALH) - an organization founded in 1915 by Dr. Carter G. Woodson.
-LaNesha’s public history career began at the National Museum of Kenya in Africa in 2001, and she has studied museums and libraries internationally in Ghana, South Africa, England, Germany, and Israel.
+LaNesha was Senior Vice President of Education & Exhibitions at the Charles H. Wright Museum of African American History in Detroit where she led its largest department.
+She is Immediate Past National President of the Board of Directors of the Association of African American Museums and previously served on the Executive Council of the Association for the Study of African American Life and History (ASALH).
+LaNesha’s public history career began at the National Museum of Kenya in Africa, and she has studied museums and libraries in Ghana, South Africa, England, Germany, and Israel.

 Prior to her award-winning national career in public history, LaNesha was in K-12 history and language arts education.
-She earned a BA in history and secondary education from Kalamazoo College; an MA in history and museum studies from the University of Missouri in St. Louis; an MLS in archives management from Indiana University-Bloomington; and an MA in Comparative Black History from Michigan State University.
+She earned a bachelor’s degree in history and secondary education; a master’s degree in history and museum studies; a Master of Library Science; and a master’s degree in Comparative Black History.
 At the University of Washington, she is currently a PhD candidate in the College of Education, teaching as she studies the intellectual lives of Black women who attended predominantly white colleges in the early 20th century and their later civil rights activism.

 In addition to her tireless work as a public historian and educator, LaNesha is an ordained minister and serves as the Assistant Pastor of New Hope Missionary Baptist Church, one of Seattle’s progressive social justice churches.
 The other motto that guides her life is “She believes she can, so she does.”